395t/coding-assignment-week-8-vit-1/README.md

 4) Cifar-10 reaches an accuracy of 70 percent after fine-tuning for 20 epochs whereas Cifar-10 reaches an accuracy of 82 percent for 70 epochs with default parameters.
 5) STL10 reaches an accuracy of 51 percent after fine-tuning for 20 epochs whereas Cifar-10 reaches an accuracy of 68 percent for 79 epochs with default parameters.
 At around 40th epoch, there is a jump in the accuracy for SL10.
 6) Caltech-101 reaches an accuracy of 42.7 percent after fine-tuning for 20 epochs whereas Cifar-10 reaches an accuracy of 60.5 percent for 70 epochs with default parameters.
 At around the 25th epoch, there is a significant jump in the accuracy for Caltech-101.
+7) The performance of LeVit-128s is better for all the datasets with a small degradation in accuracy compared to other models.
+8) LeVit-128/LeVit-192 takes most time to train for all datasets with accuracy lesser than LeVit-256/LeVit284.

 ## References